 What To Look For In A WordPress Theme

 Now that you understand what a WordPress theme is, the next decision is picking a good theme and installing it.
 After you have installed WordPress on your website through your host, you will login at yourwebsite.com/wp-admin with the username and password you choose during the WordPress installation.
 By default, WordPress will install a very basic free theme called Twenty Nineteen.
 In car analogy terms, these free themes are bicycles: they will get you from point A to point B, but they are not flashy.
 For our website, we want a Ferrari and not a bicycle so let’s look at some good theme options!

 There are hundreds of different themes, both paid and free, and the best one will depend on the goal of your website.
-Spend some time looking at the top selling themes on Themeforest.com and CreativeMarket.com as these have likely been around a long time and will have good support.
-Most top quality themes will have working demos of the themes online so you can see what the website will look like.
-Keep in mind you can always change the fonts, colors and layouts of the themes, but starting with a theme that looks as close as possible to your ideal site will make customizing it that much easier.
+Spend some time looking at the top-selling themes on Themeforest.com and CreativeMarket.com as these have likely been around a long time and will have good support.
+Most top-quality themes will have working demos of the themes online so you can see what the website will look like.
+Keep in mind you can always change the fonts, colours and layouts of the themes, but starting with a theme that looks as close as possible to your ideal site will make customizing it that much easier.